open-gpdb/gpdb/gpdb-doc/markdown/install_guide/upgrading.html.md

     $ gpstop -a
     ```

-3. Copy the new Greenplum Database software installation package to the `gpadmin` user's home directory on each coordinator, standby, and segment host.
+3. Copy the new Greenplum Database software installation package to the `gpadmin` user's home directory on each master, standby, and segment host.
 4.  *If you used `yum` or `apt` to install Greenplum Database to the default location*, run these commands on each host to upgrade to the new software release.

     For RHEL/CentOS systems: